 UCF’s Our Campus Market does sell care packages (for finals and other times of the semester as well, ie: Halloween, homesick, Dean’s List congratulations,).
 Some of what I send mimics what comes in their baskets, but I like the personal touch and knowing that my daughter and her roommates are devouring my homemade brownies (even if Duncan Hines gave me a hand – no judging).

 There are many college care package companies that you can order from as well or, for you creative types, check out Pinterest.
 Pinterest is overwhelmingly amazing.
-Etsy has some beautiful care packages from miss you boxes with essential oils and a succulent, to a homesick gift box to one with fresh baked oatmeal raisin cookies and banana bread to remind them of home.
+Etsy has some beautiful care packages from a miss you box with essential oils and a succulent, to a homesick gift box to one with fresh baked oatmeal raisin cookies and banana bread to remind them of home.

 Some of the local places like Insomnia Cookies that have a few sweet and delicious ideas.
 Sweets by Holly will deliver the most amazing cupcakes (12 cupcakes for $20, plus a delivery fee).
 Who wouldn’t appreciate some a cookie cake or cupcakes on his/her birthday?
 Perhaps they just joined a sorority and you want to commemorate that occasion.
 Dormify has some great sorority must-haves.